Mary Agnes "Aggie" Cooper Diary, 1921

 Wed June 8.
 Fine day.
 Aunt Mattie and I in Toronto. at Willie Cooks.
 I went to Willies in evening on a message. he brought me piece home.
 Annie here in evening. very dusty.

 Thur.
 June 9.
 Fine day.
-Willie here for dinner. had beeu to R.H. to sign the papers.
+Willie here for dinner. had been to R.H. to sign the papers.
 Mrs Daggau finished my dress. $3.50.
 Mary Watson called

 Fri June 10.
-Fair at first followed by heavy shower and. thunder about fees. then again at midnight.
+Fair at first followed by heavy shower and. thunder about five. then again at midnight.
 U.F.O picnic at.
 Richmond H.

 Sat June 11.
 A few scattered showers and then cleared and cooler in evening.
 Willies called for a few minutes.